msa-em/cell-browser/08_results.md

 Barkley annotated transfected cells using the [microATLAS](https://github.com/LadInTheLab/microATLAS-widget) [builder](https://ladinthelab.github.io/microATLAS-widget/builder.html) to facilitate the comparison of ER morphology between infected and uninfected cells expressing mCherry-KDEL.
 This protocol was repeated five times over four experiments ([](#table5) and supplementary data).
+Across five repetition experiments, the proportion of transfected cells co-infected with reovirus varied from 24% [](#sfig11a) to 76% [](#fig7).
+This variability demonstrates that co-infection of transfected cells cannot be reliably assumed in this model.

 ```{list-table} microATLAS annotation of transfected cell populations expressing mCherry-KDEL.
 :label: table5